DOI-USGS/water-availability/README.md

 ### Development Workflow

-Document development issues via GitLab, and use to steer your workflow:
+Document development issues via git, and use to steer your workflow:

 1. Create a branch based on the `main` branch using a descriptive branch name.
 2. Work on the issue on your branch.